mackyle/topgit/README_DOCS.rst

 	This mode makes updates to ``[BASE]`` branches quick and easy.

+	When ``tg update`` has stopped as a result of a merge conflict, there are four possible ways to handle this situation:

+	    ``tg update --continue``
+				Once the merge conflict has been resolved and committed, this will resume the
+				``tg update`` operation that was interrupted
+				by encountering the merge conflict.

+	    ``tg update --abort``
+				This aborts the entire ``tg update``
+				operation that led to the merge conflict and undoes everything that's been changed
+				since that ``tg update`` started.
+In other words, after ``tg update --abort`` it's as though the ``tg update`` that led to the merge conflict was never executed at all.

+	    ``tg update --skip``
+				This will attempt to resume the ``tg update`` operation that was interrupted by encountering
+				the merge conflict by skipping the current branch that's being updated that encountered
+				the merge conflict.
+The branch causing the merge conflict will still be out-of-date (since it's skipped by this command) and can still be updated by a future ``tg update`` command.

+	    ``tg update --stop``
+				This stops the ``tg update`` that's been interrupted by the merge conflict by simply removing the tg-update-in-progress state.
+				Everything else will be *left as-is!*  In other words, if there's a current unresolved merge conflict, it will still be present.
+The
+				``HEAD`` state may be detached, etc. etc.
+				Use of ``tg update --stop`` is not generally helpful except in unusual circumstances.

 	| TODO:	``tg update -a -c`` to autoremove (clean) up-to-date branches

 tg push